dave2k77/lrdbenchmark/README.md

 A comprehensive and reproducible framework for benchmarking Long-Range Dependence (LRD) estimation methods with intelligent optimization backend, comprehensive adaptive classical estimators, production-ready machine learning models, and neural network factory.

+> **Note**: This repository was recently reorganized for better structure and maintainability.
+All research materials are now in the `manuscript/` directory, and benchmarking files are in the `benchmarks/` directory.

 ## 🎯 Overview

 LRDBenchmark provides a standardized platform for evaluating and comparing LRD estimators with automatic framework selection (GPU/JAX, CPU/Numba, NumPy), robust error handling, and realistic contamination testing.
 Our latest comprehensive benchmark shows **RandomForest (ML) achieves the best performance** (0.0233 MAE) while **Neural Networks provide excellent speed-accuracy trade-offs** (0.0410-0.0814 MAE, 0.0ms execution time).